 - Engineered Public Confession: Thanks to Makoto tricking him, Tsukasa gives a Wrong Name Outburst that proves he doesn't so much as remember Eiko's name.

 - His scheme is thwarted in Eiko's case, but Makoto and the protagonist are unable to ensure that he suffers any consequences for his actions or keep him from targeting new girls.

 - Subverted in the anime where the Phantom Thieves defeat his Shadow — Anzu — soon after Makoto gets Eiko to break up with Tsukasa.

-- The Nicknamer: He calls all his girls "princess", to prevent him from having to remember their names.
+- The Nicknamer: He calls all his girls "princess" to prevent him from having to remember their names.
 Makoto sees through it, and uses this to ensure his undoing.

 - Would Hit a Girl: He threatens to hurt Makoto, saying he won't hold back just because he's a girl.
 Thankfully, as a result of her standing her ground and the protagonist's intervention, he's forced to back off.

-- Wrong Name Outburst: After getting a text from Makoto in Eiko's style, Tsukasa, thinking that Eiko sent it, calls her "Makoto", proving that he's a scammer who can't tell his marks from one another.
+- Wrong Name Outburst: After getting a text from Makoto in Eiko's style, Tsukasa, thinking that Eiko sent it, calls her "Makoto", proving that he's a scammer who can't tell any of his marks from one another.

 The adopted son of Munehisa.
-He's known to be a hard working student.
+He's known to be a hard-working student.

 - Big Eater: Iwai suspects that he's going to go through a lot of growth spurts due to the sheer amount of food he's eating.